locize/blog/source/_posts/what-is-i18n.md

 # i18n

-It stands for internationalization because the number 18 represents the number of letters between the first and last word of internationalization.
+It stands for internationalization because the number 18 represents the number of letters between the first and last character of internationalization.

 So, **what exactly is i18n**?
 Essentially, the meaning of it is a shortcut to internationalization, to make better use of it while write short instead of longer word.